New Job. New friends. New language. New knowledge. New opportunities.

 This course will run on Saturdays.

 Join a team of food service professionals.
-This 5 week program provides students with the certification, skills and knowledge needed to work as food handlers in institutional settings such as care facilities, hospitals, retirement homes, schools, restaurants and hotels.
+This 5 week program provides students with the certification, skills and knowledge needed to work as food handlers in institutional settings such as care facilities, hospitals, retirement homes, and schools.
 Students will be trained to prepare and serve food and beverages while observing food safe handling, palatability, nutritional value and digestibility.
 This full time program consists of 3 weeks in class modules and a 2 week practicum.

 Where can I get a job?